nikkNizz/Drawish/README.md

 ### USAGE
 You can start drawing or you can open an image.
 Open images from the" File->Open" menu.
-You can also drag a file on the drawing area, paste an image from the clipboard ("Edit->Paste from clipboard") or from a file ("Edit->Paste from file").
+You can also drag a file on the drawing area, paste an image from the clipboard ("Edit->Paste from clipboard") or from a file ("Options->Paste from file").
 Some **settings**, such as pen size or text options, are automatically restored from the previous session.

 The drawing options are visible on the left of the drawing area.